nrfconnect/sdk-nrf/doc/nrf/libraries/dfu/dfu_target.rst

 The modem stores the data in the memory location reserved for firmware patches.
 If there is already a firmware patch stored in the modem, the library requests the modem to delete the old firmware patch to make space for the new patch.

-When the transfer is completed, The application must call the :c:func:`dfu_target_done` function to request the modem to apply the patch.
+When the transfer has completed, the application must call the :c:func:`dfu_target_done` function to release modem resources and then call :c:func:`dfu_target_schedule_update` to request the modem to apply the patch.
-On the next reboot, the modem will try to apply the patch.
+On the next reboot, the modem tries to apply the patch.

+If an existing image needs to be removed, even if it is marked to be updated, the application may call the :c:func:`dfu_target_reset` function, which erases the DFU area and prepares it for next download.

 .. _lib_dfu_target_full_modem_update: